NalamotseJChoma/DESI-MSI-Exploration/README.md

  mz bins: 135372
 ------------------------------
 ```

-Given that the data contains different number of mz bins and pixels.
-Aligning it directly becomes a problem.
-It is for that reason that we then created a common grid, by looking at common ranges where all the samples overlap, interpolating this using a median peak spacing of 0.005:
+Since the samples contain different numbers of m/z bins and pixels, direct comparison and alignment become challenging.
+To address this, a common m/z grid was created using the overlapping m/z range shared across all samples.
+A median peak spacing of 0.005 was selected for interpolation:

 ```
 LC24 median spacing: 0.004015173434979147